Ear Surgery Des Moines

-Dr. David Robbins has created a unique cosmetic surgery practice in Iowa where you can experience the education of a double board certified plastic surgeon (Dr. David Robbins) and a private operating room at the office of Des Moines Plastic Surgery.
+Dr. David Robbins has created a unique cosmetic surgery practice in Iowa where you can experience the education of a quadruple board certified plastic surgeon (Dr. David Robbins) and a private operating suite at the office of Des Moines Plastic Surgery™.
 There is no longer a need to visit a hospital or surgery center to have ear surgery or otoplasty.
-We have it all in one conventient location!
+We have it all in one convenient location!

 Dr. Robbins makes an incision behind the ear to reshape the cartilage.

 The ears lie flatter after surgery.